What is Dyspraxia?

 - Your child tends to bump into things or people

 - Your child has a weak hand grip when grabbing objects or holding objects without dropping them.

 - Difficulty in keeping balance when moving about.

 - Difficulty in learning to walk, jump and skip.

-- Poor in games and activities that requires good hand-eye coordination
+- Poor in games and activities that require good hand-eye coordination

 - Poor grasp in writing/drawing with pencils and crayons.

-- Difficulty in knowing how to tie shoes laces or buttoning clothes
+- Difficulty in knowing how to tie shoe laces or buttoning clothes

 - Has difficulty in accurately positioning or moving objects from one place to another.